Siemens-Healthineers/K2s/docs/dev-guide/contributing/linux-development/linux-development.md

     - bash
     - sudo apt update
     - sudo apt install git
+    - git --version
+  - Set your git user name and email
+    - git config --global user.name "Your Name"
+    - git config --global user.email "Your email"
-  - Goto any folder and Clone a repository for example git clone <repo-url> .
+  - Goto any folder in terminal and Clone a repository for example git clone https://github.com/Siemens-Healthineers/K2s .
+  - While cloning, Git may prompt for authentication.
+You can authenticate using your GitHub username and a personal access token (PAT), or follow the on-screen instructions for other supported authentication methods (such as browser-based login or OAuth).
-- Open the cloned repo folder in VS Code (`File > Open Folder...`).
+- After cloning, Open the cloned repo folder in VS Code (`File > Open Folder...`).